Health and Safety Detailed Risk Assessment

 - The way the source may cause harm such as inhalation, ingestion, and so on.

 - How often, how much, and for how long an employee is exposed.

-Risk ranking and prioritisation
+Risk ranking and prioritization

-The risk ranking and the prioritising of risks is an effective way to help determine the most significant risks that must be controlled first.
+The risk ranking and the prioritizing of risks is an effective way to help determine the most significant risks that must be controlled first.
 This is done by considering the exposure of employees and the potential for incidents, injuries, or illness.

 Risks are often ranked and rated according to a 3 x 3 or 5 x 5 risk matrix that has between 1 to 3, or 1 to 5 severity ratings as well as probability ratings.